-McBride joined American Ballet Theatre as a member of the corps de ballet in June 2015.
-Her repertoire with ABT includes a leading role in Frederick Ashton's Symphonic Variations, Snow in Alexei Ratmansky's Seasons, Columbine and a Sister in The Nutcracker, the Fairy Fleur de farine (Wheat Flower), Silver Fairy and Red Riding Hood in The Sleeping Beauty, Pas de Trois, Little Swans, Lead Czardas, and Hungarian Princess in Swan Lake, Peasant Pas in Giselle, Flower girl, Lead Gypsy and Demi soloist Dream in Don Quixote, Rosaline in Romeo and Juliet, featured roles in Marcelo Gomes' AfterEffect, Alexei Ratmansky's Berstein in a Bubble, Twyla Tharp's Brahms Haydn Variations and Deuce Coupe, Darrell Moultrie's Indestructible Light, Michelle Dorrance's Dream within a Dream (deferred), and Gemma Bond's A Time There Was, roles in Alexei Ratmansky’s Piano Concerto, Symphony number 9, Firebird, On the Dnieper, and Aurora's Wedding, The quartet in Benjamin Millepied’s Daphnis and Chloe, George Balanchine’s Valse Fantaisie and Theme and Variations, Kurt Jooss' The Green Table, Benjamin Millepied’s I Feel The Earth Move, as well as roles in La Fille Mal Gardee, Onegin, Sylvia, Whipped Cream, Le Corsaire, Golden Cockerel, Cinderella, Harlequinade, and La Bayadère.
+McBride joined American Ballet Theatre as a member of the corps de ballet in June 2015 and was promoted to soloist in 2022.
+Her repertoire with ABT includes a leading role in Frederick Ashton's Symphonic Variations, Snow and The Rose in Alexei Ratmansky's Seasons, Rosaura in Christopher Wheeldon's Like Water for Chocolate, Columbine and a Sister in The Nutcracker, the Fairy Fleur de farine (Wheat Flower), Silver Fairy and Red Riding Hood in The Sleeping Beauty, Pas de Trois, Little Swans, Lead Czardas, and Hungarian Princess in Swan Lake, Peasant Pas in Giselle, Flower girl and Lead Gypsy in Don Quixote, Rosaline and Harlots in Romeo and Juliet, Helena in Ashton's The Dream, featured roles in Marcelo Gomes' AfterEffect, Alexei Ratmansky's Berstein in a Bubble, Twyla Tharp's Brahms Haydn Variations and Deuce Coupe, Darrell Moultrie's Indestructible Light, Michelle Dorrance's Dream within a Dream (deferred), and Gemma Bond's A Time There Was, roles in Alexei Ratmansky’s Piano Concerto, Symphony number 9, Firebird, On the Dnieper, and Aurora's Wedding, The quartet in Benjamin Millepied’s Daphnis and Chloe, George Balanchine’s Valse Fantaisie and Theme and Variations, Kurt Jooss' The Green Table, Benjamin Millepied’s I Feel The Earth Move, as well as roles in La Fille Mal Gardee, Onegin, Sylvia, Whipped Cream, Le Corsaire, Golden Cockerel, Cinderella, Harlequinade, and La Bayadère.

 "In a polished cast of Sir Frederick Ashton's Symphonic Variations at an American Ballet Theatre performance last October, corps member Betsy McBride shone with a warmth that belied the piece's crystalline, cold precision."